 The PageFlip Butterfly is a new and improved version of our original Cicada pedal.
 It is hefty, rugged, and features large silent tactile pedals.
 It is far better than competing products that offer only small buttons or unresponsive membrane switches.
 The PageFlip Firefly is our best-selling premium pedal.
 It has additional features beyond the Butterfly, including illuminated pedals for use in dim venues, programmable pedal modes, wireless (Bluetooth) or wired (USB) operation, added heft and ruggedness, and auxiliary outlets for external pedals that can turn the Firefly into a quad pedal system.
 Try the PageFlip Dragonfly if you want a fully integrated, compact quad pedal.
+It is an excellent for someone looking for practical guitar accessories, or for musicians of any type.
 Please refer to the comparison chart shown here.

-Yes, PageFlip pedals work with all iPad versions and all Android tablets supporting Bluetooth 3.0 or later.
+Yes, PageFlip page turner software pedals work with all iPad versions and all Android tablets supporting Bluetooth 2.1 or later.
 However, the pedals only work with apps that accept keyboard commands.
 The most popular compatible iPad apps are Forscore, unrealBook, OnSong, Deepdish Gigbook, and Newzik.
 The most popular compatible Android apps are MobileSheets, SongBook, Fakebook, GuitarTapp Pro, and ezPDF Reader.
 Click here for the full list of compatible apps.
 The list of compatible software is sure to grow.
 Check back here for updates.

 PageFlip pedals work with Kindle Fire HD.
 Older Kindle hardware does not support Bluetooth or include a USB port.
 However, Kindle software for the PC and Mac works with the pedal.
 Now, you can also turn pages in the Kindle and iBooks app on iPads by following these instructions.